amsievert/dndnotes/mdFiles/Campaign Notes/The Return of Ileus/Leiros Erona.md

 A hero from Pre-Dissension Chandaria who was a very famous sorcerer.
+He lived in what would later become Norlund.
+He became famous for killing a Storm Giant that lived atop a mountain in the Spine, where Leiros awakened his storm sorcery abilities to defeat the foe.
+After this, Leiros travelled between city-states, showing off his abilities and controlling the weather to help water crops and perform other miracles that seemed to be Godlike in ability.